ProAccess/MakeMyHOAok/README.md

 For the past few years I've contemplated this as-yet unsolved puzzle of essential requirements for competent oversight vs. circumstances malignantly aligned to defeat it.
 I finally began crafting a plan — a decidedly unconventional approach involving incentives to education and improve competency for community association directors.
 And it explodes conventional local- and state government barriers to involve the marketplace.
 Get ready for an interesting ride.

-<h3>State of affairs</h3>
+### State of affairs

-Although language in the examples is for California; had to start somewhere and this is where my protoplasm has existed for most of my HOA existence.
-It is also one of the states leading the nation in community association legislation.
-But is no reason a program like this couldn't be adopted by any state.
+Note, language in the examples is for California, one of the states leading the nation in community association legislation.
+But there is no reason a program like this couldn't be adopted by any state.
 If you have suggestions particular to another state, just say so.
-We'll create a new folder for your state.
+We'll create a new folder for your state so we can track how legislation would differ.

-<h3>Heads up</h3>
+### Heads up
 If two heads are better than one, opening this up to many contributors has the potential to craft a truly great and effective program.
 We can use each other's help on all aspects, including sanity checks, legal review, awareness of potential unexpected barriers and a raft of other surprises certain to arise.
 It'll be an adventure!

-<h3>Legislation won't write itself</h3>
+### Legislation won't write itself
 So please gander the plan and give me your comments and suggestions so we can make it better — before we begin working with our legislators to implement.

 Isn't it time?